draliceviolett/Scriptor-Jekyll-Theme/_posts/2023-02-27-blog-tour-sensitive.md

 Dwell for ages on criticisms, slights, and insults that most people seem to just shrug off?
 Check, check, check.

 By interviewing Prof Michael Pluess, Walker discovers that sensitivity is regarded as a scale, rather than a binary - which makes total sense, as I couldn't relate to *everything* she described.
-I don't share her high level of interoception (I'm only really aware of my body if something hurts), and haven't had anything like her more spooky, difficult-to-explain experiences.
+I don't share her high level of interoception (as long as my basic needs are met, I'm only really aware of my body if something hurts), and haven't had anything like her more spooky, difficult-to-explain experiences.

 Something else that made me punch the air while reading this book were the views of Walker and some of the experts she interviewed that the education system just isn't set up for more sensitive children.